 As mentioned earlier, there are two regions we will consider that did not show an increase in anomaly correlation with interactive soil moisture.
-While the South-Central U.S. has been documented as having sensitivity to soil moisture in the summer, there is no increase in anomaly correlation for the South-Central U.S. with the ECPC SFM (Figure 3).
-The ECPC SFM does, however, produce an area of increase in potential predictability in May and June for that area (Figure 4).
-This significant increase (based on a t-test at the 95% level) occurs where the difference in noise (Eq 3) is large while the difference in signal (Eq 2) is even larger, with the interactive ensemble having both a larger signal and more noise than the climatological ensemble.
+While the south-central United States has been documented as having sensitivity to soil moisture in the summer, there is no increase in anomaly correlation for the south-central United States with the ECPC SFM (Fig. 3).
+The ECPC SFM does, however, produce an area of increase in potential predictability in May and June for that area (Fig. 4).
+This significant increase (based on a t test at the 95% level) occurs where the difference in noise [Eq.
+(3)] is large while the difference in signal [Eq.
+(2)] is even larger, with the interactive ensemble having both a larger signal and more noise than the climatological ensemble.
 More will be said about this later.
 The disagreement between the two measures of predictability suggests that while the interactive soil moisture produces a large signal in temperature (resulting in an increase in potential predictability), the signal is not correct in this model, or cannot be predicted by knowing SSTs and varying soil moisture.
-The precipitation for this region is shown in the second panel of Figure 7.
-While the differences between the model and observed precipitation are not large, based on Yang et al (2004), it seems likely that a more accurate rainfall would improve the signal.
+The precipitation for this region is shown in the second panel of Fig. 7.
+While the differences between the model and observed precipitation are not large, based on Yang et al. (2004), it seems likely that a more accurate rainfall would improve the signal.

 In the African Sahel neither anomaly correlation nor potential predictability shows significant sensitivity to soil moisture (not shown).
 This is surprising since, as mentioned earlier, the Sahel has been shown in other studies to be an area sensitive to soil moisture in the summer.
-In fact, a study using the same model for a 50-year period finds large sensitivity to the land surface processes in that area (DeHaan et al, 2006).
-Since the 12-year record of the current study only includes drought years in the Sahel, it is not surprising that there is little year-to-year variability in that time.
-In fact in the Sahel the year-to-year soil moisture variability for the 50-year record is 40% larger than the global average, while the variability for the 12-year record used here is 25% less than the global average.
+In fact, a study using the same model for a 50-vr period finds large sensitivity to the land surface processes in that area (De Haan et al. 2007).
+However, since the 12-yr record of the current study only includes drought years in the Sahel, it is not surprising that there is little year-to-year variability in that time.
+In fact in the Sahel the year-to-year soil moisture variability for the 50-yr record is 40% larger than the global average, while the variability for the 12-yr record used here is 25% less than the global average.
 It is therefore likely that the lack of sensitivity in the Sahel is due to the short time record of this study and the relative lack of variability during the years chosen.

-5. Potential Predictability and Anomaly Correlation
+5. Potential predictability and anomaly correlation

 As we consider the potential predictability and anomaly correlation from the regions discussed in section 4, there are two issues that need to be addressed concerning the relationship between the two measures of skill.
-First we will look at the interactive ensemble alone to compare potential predictability and anomaly correlation for the regions discussed in the last section.
-Secondly, the discrepancies that arise when comparing the two ensembles and their respective anomaly correlations and potential predictabilities will be discussed.
+First, we will look at the interactive ensemble alone to compare potential predictability and anomaly correlation for the regions discussed in the last section.
+Second, the discrepancies that arise when comparing the two ensembles and their respective anomaly correlations and potential predictabilities will be discussed.